SeamusFinlayson/initiative-tracker/docs/store.md

 # Pretty Sordid

-*Initiative tracking with token icons and a sort button!*
+_Initiative tracking with token icons and a sort button!_

 Pretty Sordid is an initiative tracker based on [Initiative Tracker by Owlbear Rodeo](https://extensions.owlbear.rodeo/initiative-tracker) but I've made a few quality of life improvements that the community has been requesting for a while.

 These are the major improvements I made with this extension:

-* Add token images to the initiative
+- Add token images to the initiative
-* Add a *delete from initiative* button to the initiative list
+- Add a _delete from initiative_ button to the initiative list
-* Add a sort button so the order doesn't change while you are typing
+- Add a dedicated sort button so the order doesn't change while you are typing
-* Add hover and focus highlights to the initiative input
+- Add hover and focus highlights to the initiative input
+- Add the option to sort using descending or ascending order
+- Add the option to display a back button
+- Add the option to display a round counter

 ## How it Works